isds-neu/EQDiscovery/README.md

 - tqdm

 # How to run our cases?
-To try out our simulations, please visit "Examples" directory and we recommend running corresponding Python file in Spyder IDE.
-All datas are included in the directory.
+To try out our simulations, you can visit "Examples" directory and run corresponding Python file in Spyder IDE.
+Most datas are included in the directory.
+For data larger than 25 MB, we provide data generation code instead.

-Expected outcome will be some error metrics showing the quality of discovery, some simple figures illustrating predictive system responses, discovered governing equations and training loss histories for diagnostics purpose.
-The predicted data is also saved for MATLAB plotting purpose.
+Expected outcome will show the quality of system response prediction and equation discovery.
+Specifically, some error metrics and simple figures illustrating predictive system responses, discovered governing equations and loss convergence for diagnostics purpose.
+Note that we used MATLAB codes to design formal figures in the manuscript.

-The expected running time on our workstation ranges from 20 minutes to several hours, depending on the complexity of the system, the network and the amount of data.
+The expected running time on our workstation varies from 20 minutes to several hours, depending on the complexity of the system, the network architecture and the amount of data.

-To use the code for your purpose, you can modify sections for loading data, defining neural network, defining candidate library, etc. The codes have been carefully structured and commented.